A Substantial Gift (The Broken Promise): Plot

 The episode starts inside the office of the Acme Credit Union.
-A young credit union teller named Sally Decker (played by Kathryn Leigh Scott) is arguing with her boss, Jim Johnson, over a loan of money.
-Sally needs the money to pay a debt to her orthodontist.
+A young credit union teller named Sally Decker is arguing with her boss, Jim Johnson, over a loan of money to pay a debt to her orthodontist.
 Johnson declines, saying that due to an upcoming audit, he has to balance the credit union's books and can't loan her any more money.
 The argument ends as customer Ralph Twice, recently laid off from the Lorman Tire Company, arrives to cash his last payroll check.
-During the extended identification process, Sally devises a scheme to solve her money problems: she shoots her boss and Mr. Twice, making it look like Twice was trying to rob the credit union by planting a gun on him.
+Sally devises an impromptu scheme to solve her money problems: she shoots Johnson and Twice, making it look like Twice was trying to rob the credit union by planting a gun on him.
 She pilfers the cash drawer and then begins screaming to attract attention.
-In a sight gag reminiscent of the toll booth scene in "Blazing Saddles", while the teller's cage has the usual heavy security set-up (mesh wire, bars, etc.) when seen straight on from the point of view of Twice, the camera then pans back, showing that Sally Decker's desk, placed side-by-side with the teller's window, is entirely open space and that any would-be robber could easily sidestep the security and enter the teller's cage from the side, which is entirely unprotected.

-We then see Frank park his car in front of the credit union, avoiding an absurdly long stretcher removing a body of one of the victims as he enters.
-He inquires of his boss, Ed Hocken, about the case.
+Frank Drebin arrives at the credit union, and inquires of his boss, Ed Hocken, about the case.
 Ed tells Frank that the alleged robber, Ralph Twice, is a good family man with no prior record.
-They both question Sally, who makes a really complicated statement (in the manner of Abbott and Costello's "Who's on First?" routine) in which she makes clear that Twice shot Jim Johnson twice, and then she shot Twice once.
-As Frank and Ed depart, Sally continues sobbing falsely, believing that they have bought her story.
+They both question Sally, who makes a really complicated statement in which she claims that Twice shot Johnson and she then shot Twice.
+As Frank and Ed depart, Sally believes that they have bought her story.